-Mr. Jungé, age 70, has been a director of the Company since 2015.
-He has been the Chairman of Pitcairn Company, a private Pitcairn family holding company, and Pitcairn Trust Company, a Pennsylvania state-chartered trust company, since 1991.
+Mr. Jungé, age 71, has been a director of the Company since 2015.
+He was the Chairman of Pitcairn Company, a private Pitcairn family holding company, and Pitcairn Trust Company, a Pennsylvania state-chartered trust company, from 1991 to 2019.
 Until 2012, he served as Chief Executive Officer of Pitcairn, a recognized global leader in the specialized family office marketplace and has overseen investments in oil and gas and drilling partnerships.
 Since 2000, he has served as a director of Paramount Resources, Ltd., a public Canadian energy company, with assignments on the corporate governance committee since 2003 and the environmental, health & safety committee since 2011, which he currently chairs.
-In 2013, he joined the Board of Directors of Freeman Company, a privately-held company and a leader in face-to-face marketing, and currently serves as the Chairman of its compensation committee.
+From 2013 to 2019, he served the Board of Directors of Freeman Company, a privately-held company and a leader in face-to-face marketing, where he chaired its compensation committee.
 Mr. Jungé is also a credentialed Chartered Financial Analyst.
+Since 2012, he has served as Chair of the Aviation Council of Pennsylvania.